klcodanr/sling-aggregator/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

-It provides an XML file that lists all Sling modules, to allow for tools like `repo` to process multiple repositories at once.
+It provides a [list of repositories](docs/REPOSITORIES.md) and an XML file that lists all Sling modules, to allow for tools like `repo` to process multiple repositories at once.

 The list of modules is in a self-explaining format and can also be used in your own scripts if preferred.